Why Diamond Hoops Are a Style Staple—Then and Now

 For those who want to make a statement, chandelier hoops combine the circular shape with dangling diamond details for added movement and drama.

 Designers are reimagining hoops with bold shapes—think squares, ovals, or hexagons—all outlined in diamonds.
-These modern takes add an architectural flair to the traditional hoop.
+These modern takes add an architectural flair to the traditional style.

 Some diamond hoops come adorned with dangling elements like pearls, stars, or symbolic charms, adding an extra layer of meaning and texture.